nabilyusaidi/tongtong/README.md

 # TongTong

-> Nanti kita tongtong tau. · Go Dutch · Chip In · AA · 除
+> Nanti kita tongtong tau. · Go Dutch · Chip In · 我们AA · 我们除

 A lightweight, client-side car ride cost calculator for Malaysian drivers and passengers.
 Split fuel and toll costs fairly.
 No accounts, no backend, no friction.